Terraced house: Philadelphia

 Most are primarily red brick in construction, often with white stone trim.
 Some are faced with stone, being brownstone on some blocks in Center City, South Philadelphia, and North Philadelphia and being Wissahickon schist in Mayfair in Northeast Philadelphia and Mt.
 Airy in Northwest Philadelphia.
 West Philadelphia has many colorful rowhouses in the Italianate and Queen Anne architectural styles.
-As rowhomes are very common, the Philadelphia City Planning Commission (PCPC) publishes a specific guide for rowhouse home owners in an effort to detail some of the ways to maintain their properties.
+As rowhouses are very common, the Philadelphia City Planning Commission (PCPC) publishes a specific guide for rowhouse home owners in an effort to detail some of the ways to maintain their properties.

 With space within the city's borders at a premium, there has been a push to add a third floor to an existing rowhouse's in recent times, often this third level would include a rooftop deck.
-While zoning codes do exist which can possibly prevent 3rd floors from being added to homes, Philly Mag claims "The city’s 2012 zoning code overhaul, which increased the height limit for rowhomes from 35 to 38 feet, has made this option increasingly prevalent."
+While zoning codes do exist which can possibly prevent third stories from being added to homes, Philly Mag claims "The city’s 2012 zoning code overhaul, which increased the height limit for rowhouses from 35 to 38 feet, has made this option increasingly prevalent."

 San Francisco

-San Francisco is also famous for its terraced houses, especially in the older neighborhoods of North Beach, the Castro, the Haight-Ashbury, Russian Hill, the Mission District, Duboce Triangle and the Western Addition.
-The "Painted Ladies" on Steiner Street, in the Western Addition's Alamo Square district, although not strictly "terraced", are a symbol of the city.
-Other ornate, intricately-detailed Victorian-style homes labelled as "painted ladies" around the city are terraced, and others again are semi-detached.
+San Francisco is also known for its terraced houses in the older neighborhoods of North Beach, the Castro, the Haight-Ashbury, Russian Hill, the Mission District, Duboce Triangle and the Western Addition.
+The "Painted Ladies" on Steiner Street, in the Western Addition's Alamo Square district, although not true "terraced", are a symbol of the city.
+Some ornate, intricately detailed Victorian-style homes labelled as "painted ladies" around the city are terraced, but most again are semi-detached and not true "terraced".

 Washington, D.C.

 Several neighborhoods in Washington, D.C. feature rowhouses, often composing the majority or a large plurality of the local housing stock.
 As in other American cities, rowhouses in D.C. span a wide range of architectural styles and building materials.
 Neighborhoods known for high concentrations of rowhouses include Capitol Hill, Dupont Circle, Logan Circle, Shaw, LeDroit Park, Columbia Heights, Petworth, and Bloomingdale.
 Many neighborhoods with rowhouses are located in the city's Northwest quadrant, in the densely populated area east of Rock Creek Park, except for Capitol Hill and its sub-neighborhoods, which occupy the areas of the Northeast and Southeast quadrants directly east of the United States Capitol Building.
 Because many D.C. rowhouses are historic structures, dating back as far as the early 1800s, they are especially common within the city's original boundaries, as laid out in the 1791 L'Enfant Plan.
+Outside of Washington DC many townhomes have been built in the last 50 years to encourage density especially around Metro stations and other areas of interest.